koii-network/docs/develop/build-dapps-with-koii/using-nfts-as-content/fetching-nft-data.md

 Since most NFTs are stored on-chain, retrieving metadata can be a complex process.
 There are two main options for retrieving data.

-1. Directly from the Source Network
+1. Directly from the source network
-2. From Koii Nodes
+2. From Koii nodes
 3. Using Koii-X custom query hook

 ### Directly from the Source Network